Our Mother of Sorrows – Parish Council

 Faith and Baptism call each Catholic to his or her unique role in the Church and in the world.
 The role of membership on the Parish Council is a call to exercise servant leadership.
 The 12 council members have a vested interest in the life and development of the parish and want to help the pastor.
 Our Pastoral Council is not a group of experts in catechesis, liturgy, pastoral care or education.
 The Council’s primary gift is practical wisdom.

 Born in NYC, Rolf moved to Rochester, NY to pursue graduate studies in Economics at the University of Rochester.
-Although frequently traveling across the U.S. and abroad as an IT consultant, he is proud to call Rochester home with his wife Marcia, a daughter and two grandchildren.
-Rolf served in the U. S. Army NATO, discharged honorably after 6 years of service.
-In his community, Rolf put his career on hold for 2 years while working at the Villa of Hope in Rochester.
-He met many personal challenges as a volunteer at AIDS Rochester where he performed advocacy and support services for people infected with and affected by HIV/AIDS.
-Rolf has been a parishioner at Mother of Sorrows for 15 years, completing the RCIA process.
-As a member of the council, Rolf hopes to apply his servant leadership and consensus building approach to tasks which contribute to the vitality of the Our Mother of Sorrow church.
+Although frequently traveling across the U.S. and abroad as an IT consultant, he is proud to call Rochester home with his daughter and two grandchildren.
+Rolf served in the U. S. Army NATO, discharged honorably after six years of service.
+In his community, Rolf put his career on hold for two years while working at the Villa of Hope in Rochester.
+As a volunteer at AIDS Rochester, he met many personal challenges performing advocacy and support services for people infected with and affected by HIV/AIDS.
+Rolf has been a parishioner at Mother of Sorrows for 16 years, completing the RCIA process.
+As a member of the council, Rolf hopes to apply his servant leadership and consensus building approach to tasks which contribute to the vitality of Our Mother of Sorrows Church.

 Greg Hubbel and his beautiful wife Stephanie have 9 living children ranging from 27 to 11.
 Greg has worked for Eastman Kodak, and Kodak Alaris as a system engineer for nearly 30yrs.
 He and his wife are natives of Toledo, Ohio.
 Their family is very happy to be at Our Mother of Sorrows after returning this past year.
 They are excited to be involved in this vibrant and growing parish!